Is Anthropology a good choice for you?

 - Do you ever wonder how we know what we know?
 Anthropologists learn analytical reading and critical thinking skills that employers want to see on the job market.
 We read between the lines of a text, we question the author's biases and the cultural context in which the ideas formed, including our own.

-- Do you like travelling, meeting new people, and having new experiences?Anthropologists learn how to deal with unfamiliar social sociations -- new languages, new rules for communication with people from all over the world.
+- Do you like traveling, meeting new people, and having new experiences?Anthropologists learn how to deal with unfamiliar social sociations -- new languages, new rules for communication with people from all over the world.
 We do this through participation in addition to observation so that we can understand where others are coming from.

 If you answered "Yes" to any of the above questions, the UWF Anthropology program may be a good fit for you because...